rizwankhanniazi/PDF_TO_HTML_ASPOSE_JQUERY/PDFtoHTMLConverterAsposePdfAndJQuery/README.md

 ![PDF to HTML Converter](http://picpaste.com/pics/PDFtoHTML-WZUDvGVj.1449754546.png)

 ### System Requirements
-In order to setup Web API PDF to HTML Convertrr using Aspose.Pdf & JQuery solution you need to have the following requirements met:
+In order to setup Web API PDF to HTML Converter using Aspose.Pdf & JQuery solution you need to have the following requirements met:
 You need to have the following installed in order to open and extend the source code
 * Microsoft Visual Studio 2012 OR higher
 * Microsoft .Net Framework 4.0/4.5